-HollandParlette was hired by NAIOP San Francisco Chapter in December 2013.
+HollandParlette was hired by the NAIOP San Francisco Chapter in December 2013.
 At that time the organization was struggling to keep on track and was operating (since June 2013) with an Interim Executive Director and no support staff.
 Membership hovered at around 350.
-In less than two years later the Chapter Board was nominating HollandParlette’s Kerry Parker as Outstanding Chapter Executive of the Year for her leadership and organization in transforming the chapter both in size and infrastructure.
-Parker was ultimately selected from a field of 51 chapter executives to receive the coveted award in Washington, DC on February 8, 2016.
+Only two short years later, NAIOP San Francisco was the recipient of the coveted Outstanding Chapter Executive of the Year Award.
 At the presentation of the award the following achievements were noted to have transformed the chapter in a short period of time:

 28% membership growth due to improved outreach and communications

 39% growth in sponsorship revenue through targeted campaign

 Record net income due to goal-setting and increased accountability, benchmarks

 Redesigned and launched a new website